CASFRI/CASFRI/README.md

 Translation of loaded source tables into target tables formatted to the CASFRI specification is done using the [PostgreSQL Table Translation Framework](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework).
 The translation engine uses a translation table that describes rules for translating each loaded source table into a target table.
 The translation rules are defined using a set of helper functions that both validate the source attributes and translate into the target attributes.
 For example, a function named Between() validates that the source data is within the expected range of values, and a function named Map() maps a set of source values to a set of target values.
 A list of all helper functions is available in the PostgreSQL Table Translation Framework [readMe](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework).
 After the translation engine has run on all loaded source tables, the result is a complete set of target tables, each with matching attributes as defined by the CASFRI standard.

 ### Error codes
 Error codes are needed during translation if source values are invalid, null, or missing.
-In CASFRI v5, error codes have been designed to match the attribute type and to reflect the type of error that was encountered.
+In CASFRI-5, error codes have been designed to match the attribute type and to reflect the type of error that was encountered.
 For example, an integer attribute will have error codes reported as integers (e.g. -9999) whereas text attributes will have errors reported as text (e.g. INVALID).
 Different error codes are reported depending on the cause.
-A full description of possible error codes can be found in the [CASFRI specification document](https://github.com/edwardsmarc/CASFRI/tree/master/docs/specifications).
+A full description of possible error codes can be found in the [CASFRI-5 specification document](https://github.com/edwardsmarc/CASFRI/tree/master/docs/specifications).

 # Workflow
 ### Converting/loading FRIs